nikitavoloboev/data/working-on/Reading.md

 - Thinking fast and slow
 - [Compiler Construction](http://www.ethoberon.ethz.ch/WirthPubl/CBEAll.pdf)

+You can see the books I have read already as well as all the notes I have made on these books [here](../books/Books.md).

 ## Read next
 - Godel, escher bach
 - Type theory & functional programming